 Seeding and sodding home lawns

 When establishing a new lawn, a common question asked is, "Should I seed or sod?"
 Both have advantages and disadvantages.
-There are three important decisions when considering establishment methods: 1) turfgrass selection, 2) site preparation, and 3) care of the new lawn.
-These considerations will be discussed for each establishment method.
+With new establishments, there are three important steps to consider:

 The pros and cons

-- More grass types and varieties to choose from
+- More grass species and varieties to choose from

 - Less expensive than sodding